Leslie Jordan Dead at 67: Dolly Parton and More Stars Pay Tribute

-Leslie Jordan Dead at 67: Dolly Parton, Lance Bass, Lynda Carter, and More Stars Pay Tribute
+Leslie Jordan Dead at 67: Dolly Parton, Alec Baldwin, Margaret Cho and More Stars Pay Tribute

 Tributes are pouring in following the unexpected and tragic death of Leslie Jordan.
 The actor and comedian died on Monday morning after a car accident in Hollywood, California, his rep confirms to ET.
 He was 67.